Kush134/intel-oneAPI-Jethakejabaz-/README.md

 #### **Team Leader Email** - sachinmishra4585@gmail.com

 ## A Brief of the Prototype:
-  This section must include UML Diagrams and prototype description
+  *(This section must include UML Diagrams and prototype description)*

+  `Codie`

+An AI powered chatbot that is intended to help you with your Software Interview Preparation and doubts related to coding problems.
+Codie runs on the GPT-3 integrating with Intel One Api model, and is programmed specifically for Open Innovation in Education use case.

   `Architecture Diagram`